 Because we will continue to need additional capital in the future to continue to expand our business and our research and development activities, among other things, we may conduct additional equity offerings.
-We have an Open Market Sale Agreement with Jefferies entered on August 4, 2020, and amended and restated on August 2, 2024.
-Pursuant to which, we may sell from time to time, through Jefferies, shares of our common stock in sales deemed to be "at-the-market offerings" as defined in Rule 415 under the Securities Act, subject to conditions specified in the Open Market Sale Agreement, including maintaining an effective registration statement covering the sale of shares under the Open Market Sale Agreement.
-We have a shelf registration statement (the Prior Registration Statement) filed with the SEC that includes a base prospectus registering the offering, issuance, and sale by us of up to \$250.0 million in the aggregate of the securities identified from time to time in one or more offerings, which include the \$100.0 million of shares of our common stock that may be offered, issued and sold under the Open Market Sale Agreement.
-As of June 30, 2024, we have not sold any shares of common stock under such Open Market Sale Agreement.
-The Prior Registration Statement was set to expire on August 3, 2024.
-On August 2, 2024, we filed a new shelf registration statement (the New Registration Statement) with the SEC to replace the Prior Registration Statement.
+We have an Open Market Sale Agreement with Jefferies entered on August 4, 2020, and amended and restated on August 2, 2024, pursuant to which, we may sell from time to time, through Jefferies, shares of our common stock in sales deemed to be "at-the-market offerings" as defined in Rule 415 under the Securities Act, subject to conditions specified in the Open Market Sale Agreement, including maintaining an effective registration statement covering the sale of shares under the Open Market Sale Agreement.
+As of September 30, 2024, we have not sold any shares of common stock under such Open Market Sale Agreement.
+We had a shelf registration statement (the Prior Registration Statement) filed with the SEC that expired on August 3, 2024.
+The Prior Registration Statement included a base prospectus registering the offering, issuance, and sale by us of up to \$250.0 million in the aggregate of the securities identified from time to time in one or more offerings, including the \$100.0 million of shares of our common stock that may be offered, issued and sold under the Open Market Sale Agreement.
+On August 2, 2024, we filed a new shelf registration statement (the New Registration

+Statement) with the SEC to replace the Prior Registration Statement.
+The New Registration Statement was declared effective on August 9, 2024 by the SEC.
 The New Registration Statement includes a base prospectus to register the offering, issuance and sale by us of up to \$250.0 million in the aggregate of securities identified from time to time in one or more offerings, including up to \$100.0 million of shares of our common stock that may be offered, issued and sold under the Open Market Sale Agreement.
-Under Rule 415(a)(5) under the Securities Act, we may offer and sell any unsold securities under the Prior Registration Statement until the SEC declares the New Registration Statement effective.
-Once the New Registration Statement is declared effective, all offerings under the Prior Registration Statement will be terminated.